--flag, non-interactive examples, provider-specific

 Prompts for

-OPENCODE_API_KEY (or OPENCODE_ZEN_API_KEY) and lets you choose the Zen or Go catalog.
+OPENCODE_API_KEY (or OPENCODE_ZEN_API_KEY) and lets you choose the Zen or Go catalog (one API key covers both).

 Setup URL: opencode.ai/auth.API key (generic)